 Vorupør on Jutland’s West Coast – Traditional Fishing Idyll

-People gather around the boats which have just come in, and you may be able to buy a few fish right from the boat, where the fishermen are just going through their nets.
-In case you prefer the fish already gutted, you can opt to buy them at one of the two fish shops just off the beach.
+People gather around the boats which have just come in, and you may be able to buy a few fish right from the beach where the fishermen are just going through their nets.
+If you prefer the fish already gutted, you can buy them at one of the two fish shops just off the beach.

-One of these is Fiskercompagniet which has existed for ages – since 1887.
-It actually has roots leading back to the Inner Mission’s arrival here in Vorupør.
+One of these is Fiskercompagniet, which has existed since 1887, with roots leading back to the Inner Mission’s arrival in Vorupør.

-Originally, ten fishermen founded Fiskercompagniet together, among them were Jens A. Fink, Jens Munk-Poulsen og Jens Munk-Madsen.
-The company was actually Demark’s first fishermen’s export cooperative – and at the same time an Inner Mission cooperation and a religious community.
+Ten fishermen founded Fiskercompagniet together, with Jens A. Fink, Jens Munk-Poulsen and Jens Munk-Madsen among them.
+At the same time, Denmark’s first fishermen’s export cooperative was an Inner Mission cooperation and a religious community.
 The exports to England were significant, and Fiskercompagniet in Vorupør naturally expanded.

 The fishermen prayed together as the last thing before putting out to sea.
-The articles of association had a religious foundation which lasted right until the 1950s!
-Still in the 1980’s general meetings at Fiskercompagniet began with prayers and devotion.
+The articles of association had a religious foundation, lasting until the 1950s!
+Still, in the 1980s, general meetings at Fiskercompagniet began with prayers and devotion.
 In fact, not until 1984 were fishing and fish trade permitted here on Sundays!

 The catch was mainly sold at the fish auction in Hanstholm, besides in the fish shop.